 I occasionally scan photos from Pitti Uomo to see if there are any ideas worth adapting to my own wardrobe and style.
 For example, I saw this look from the Di Petrillo Winter Collection that pairs a patterned winter weight sportscoat with a pair of white cotton twill slacks.
 A variation of that look was also seen in another photo from Pitti Uomo shown below.

 Now, if I were to buy that sportscoat and slacks from Di Petrillo, it would cost me nearly $900.
 That’s just not an option for a cheapskate like myself.
 Well, I want this look, but not at $900.00.
 Is there a creative way to add this look to my wardrobe for less?
 Much less?

 The Pitti Uomo Look, For a Pittance

 Yes!
 I took a pair of Nautica white cotton khaki slacks I purchased at a local thrift shop for $1.00 and matched it to a cashmere & silk windowpane pattern sportscoat I purchased on eBay second-hand for $34.00.
 I added a wool turtleneck I have owned for three years (purchased at a local thrift shop for $6.00).
 For a grand total of $41.00, I captured the look seen at Pitti Uomo with items already in my closet sourced by thrift shopping.
-The results are seen in the photo at the top of this post.
+The results are seen in the photo below.

 Of course, what I have done is not an exact replica of what was photographed at Pitti Uomo.
 It doesn’t need to be.
 I took an idea and reinterpreted it to fit my needs.
-Plus, just think of what I can do with the 860.00 I saved in the process! -SplurgeFrugal
+Plus, just think of what I can do with the $860.00 I saved in the process!
+For more tips, check out my post on how to thrift & copy expensive menswear. -SplurgeFrugal